NMTT RISK ASSESSMENT

 1. First Aid will be managed by the Camps Manager or a qualified member of staff who has volunteered to conduct First Aid.
 Face mask and gloves will be made available

-2. First Aid will be administered in the adjacent classroom or outside in playground if possible
+2. First Aid will be administered in the adjacent classroom or outside in playground

 3. Surfaces will be cleaned after use and waste disposed of in bin